ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 #### Tightening up existing type annotations

 The stricter your type annotations are in your codebase, the more invariants mypyc will be able to infer.
-It'll then use this information and write code specific to the context's type that is faster.
+It'll then use this information and write type-specific code that is faster.
 This code won't work if it gets an object of a different type, but that's why we use and enforce type annotations, so we (and mypyc) can safely assume it's going to be the right type.

 This involves reading through the code and control flow, checking whether certain states are impossible.
 Blib2to3 is mostly a legacy codebase, so we when added type annotations to